Intsights/sergeant/docs/worker/config/number_of_threads.md

-# Worker Config - number_of_threads
+# number_of_threads

-The `number_of_threads` parameter controls how many thread to use for the tasks execution.
-Under the hood, it controls which executor to use when executing tasks.
+This parameter controls how many threads will be used to execute the tasks.
+Under the hood, it determines which executor should be used to execute tasks.

 ## Definition